 Achuar, Spanish, English

 Three meals a day will be provided at no cost by the community.
 Meals typically consist of yucca, potato, or plantain, and fish or meat if it is available.
+The diet tends to be repetitive, so volunteers who would like variety are encouraged to bring their own food and snacks if they desire.
 The volunteer may bathe in the stream, or in an outdoor faucet system to be installed in the month of August 2019.
+Volunteers should request that all water prepared for them be boiled.

 There is currently no electricity in Anank, however, it will be installed by the local government by 2020.
 Candles and flashlights are used at dark.
 To charge electronics or use internet, the volunteer can walk 30 minutes to the neighboring community of Copataza.